 Chimineas are not weatherproof, so if you want to ensure their durability and maintain the appearance of your fire pit, you'll need to protect them during the wet and cold seasons by covering them with moisture-proof materials.
 And be sure to keep the lid on when it's raining, too.
 Fuel options include coal and charcoal, wood, and fire briquettes, and experts suggest lining the base of the pit with sand to provide protection.

 While they are available in clay, iron, copper, and cast aluminum, steel is the most highly recommended material for a chiminea.
 For a clay chiminea, expect to spend between $50 to $200; meanwhile, the sturdier metal options run between $100 and $500.

 A camping fire pit is essentially a small unit that can travel with you.
 They are usually made of stainless steel, many of which use wood, but some run off of propane.
 Propane is easier to start and burns cleaner without ash, but you may miss the smell and crackle of a wood fire.

 If you are looking for a camping fire ring, select something sturdy and light.
 Keep in mind that you may be able to use a propane-burning fire pit even in outdoor spaces that don't allow campfires.
-Overall, camping fire pits are easy to use, have an on-off switch that makes them a far lower fire risk, and they can be portable.
-These qualities make them ideal for year-round use — but only outdoors, as it is not recommended for use in enclosed areas.
+Overall, camping fire pits are easy to use, they have an on-off switch that makes them a far lower fire risk, and they can be portable.
+These qualities make them ideal for year-round use — but only outdoors, as they are not recommended for use in enclosed areas.
 Prices are wide-ranging, but you can find a well-rated fire pit for as low as $200.